Teal Wicks: The Blue Flower - Second Stage Theatre Production

-"The strength of The Blue Flower is the talented ensemble cast of Sebastian Arcelus (Franz), Marc Kudisch (Max), Meghan McGeary (Hannah) and Teal Wicks (Maria).
+Bruce Chadwick says, "The strength of The Blue Flower is the talented ensemble cast of Sebastian Arcelus (Franz), Marc Kudisch (Max), Meghan McGeary (Hannah) and Teal Wicks (Maria).
 They are good actors and good singers (especially Wicks).
-Wicks sings a soulful ballad at the end of act one, from on top of the Eiffel Tower, that's dazzling....
+Wicks sings a soulful ballad at the end of act one, from on top of the Eiffel Tower, that's dazzling."

-The songs have a familiar ring to each other, but Wicks' act one sendoff is a gem, as are a few powerful ballads in act one."

 Piece of My Heart: The Bert Berns Story

 Teal Wicks was cast to play the young Ilene Berns, in the musical Piece of My Heart: The Bert Berns Story, a new musical based on the life and songs of legendary songwriter Bert Berns that opened Off-Broadway July 21, 2014.

 Piece of My Heart, according to press notes, "tells his remarkable story, once dubbed by Rolling Stone 'one of the great untold stories of rock and roll,' through his hit songs, which include 'Twist and Shout,' 'Tell Him,' 'I Want Candy,' 'Hang On Sloopy,' 'Cry Baby' and many more."

 Featuring a book by Daniel Goldfarb and direction and choreography by Denis Jones, Piece of My Heart began previews June 25, 2014, at The Irene Diamond Stage at The Pershing Square Signature Center.